ivaxor/telegram-healthcheck/README.md

 ### Application configuration:
 One application instance can have multiple health check endpoints.
 All endpoints are validated using HTTP GET method.

-It's ***NOT RECOMMENDED*** to use `UpdateEach` value less than 2 minutes (`0.00:02:00`) because default `HttpClient.Timeout` are 100 seconds.
+It's ***NOT RECOMMENDED*** to use `UpdateEach` value less than 2 minutes (`0.00:02:00`) because default value for `HttpClient.Timeout` are 100 seconds.
 Otherwise this could cause HTTP requests to be queued with afterwards delays, exceptions or application crashes.

 Configuration for application can be changed in [application settings file](/IVAXOR.TelegramHealthCheck.Web/appsettings.json) or using environmental variables.
 There are examples how to configure application: